CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter XI - Eclipse Patterns.md

 If we consider the length of time $16.71\text{ dy} + 10.655\text{ dy} = 27.365\text{ dy}$, we see that this too is shorter than a synodic month, and therefore a central solar eclipse and a partial solar eclipse cannot occur one month apart.

+If the eclipse season is very close to being one synodic month, a more precise approach is required because the nodal precession of the Moon's orbit cannot be ignored.
+The more precise method is shown in example $11.3$.

 Therefore we have that in order for two solar eclipses to occur one month apart, they must both be partial.
 This is exemplified by the partial solar eclipses of $\text{July 13, } 2018$ and $\text{August 11, } 2018$.

 The eclipse season lengths are tabulated here for convenience.